-This is also the first meeting since the European Union (EU) completed parliamentary elections across the bloc, which saw the centre-right and far-right increase their influence on the continent.
+This was also the first meeting since the European Union (EU) completed its parliamentary elections across the bloc, which saw the center-right and far-right gain increasing power on the continent.

 Current EC President Ursula von der Leyen is running for a second term.

-Ms. von der Leyen remains the strongest candidate for the position of President of the European Commission.
+Ms. von der Leyen remains the strongest candidate for the EC presidency.
 Previously, France considered nominating a replacement for Ms. von der Leyen.
-However, after President Macron unexpectedly dissolved parliament and announced early elections on June 30, the Paris government now wants to maintain stability in the EU.
-For its part, Germany has voiced its support for Ms. von der Leyen, a former defense minister, for a second term.
+However, after President Macron unexpectedly dissolved parliament and announced early elections on June 30th, the Parisian government now wants the EU to maintain stability.
+For its part, Germany has voiced its support for Ms. von der Leyen, the former Defense Minister, for a second term.

-Dutch Prime Minister Rutte to be NATO Secretary General?
+Will Dutch Prime Minister Rutte become NATO Secretary General?

 Source: https://thanhnien.vn/cuoc-chay-dua-vao-ghe-lanh-dao-chau-au-185240618230447638.htm